-Students complete 2, 3 or 4 credits by working part or full days at a co-op placement.
-A minimum of 110 hours must be completed for each co-op credit.
-This includes pre-employment training, regularly scheduled in-class instructional days, and work placement time.
+Students complete 2, 3, or 4 credits by working part or full days a co-op placement.
+Each co-op credit is scheduled for 110 hours.
+This includes pre-employment class work and training, scheduled monthly in-class instructional days, and time spent working at placement.

-- Encourages students to develop skills, knowledge, and attitudes required for employment
+- acquire and develop skills, knowledge and attitudes required for employment

 OYAP: The Ontario Youth Apprenticeship Program

 The Ontario Youth Apprenticeship Program allows students to get an early start on an apprenticeship in a skilled trade.
 Students have the opportunity to work towards their OSSD, while working with an employer in a skilled trade area through a specialized co-op program.

 There are two levels of OYAP Programming: